Book-entry account and investment service packageLess costly and smarter stock investment

 Investment service packages are automatically paid for with accrued OP bonuses, if you have earned any.

 As our owner-customer, you earn bonuses from all transactions with us entitling to bonuses.
-Bonuses are accrued on, for example, funds in accounts, purchases paid with OP-Visa or OP-Mastercard credit facility, paid insurance premiums, loans and various savings and investments.
+Bonuses are accrued on, for example, home loans, secured bank loans, student loans, savings and investment accounts, mutual fund units and unit-linked insurance.

 OP’s service packages for savers and investors